KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/roadmap.md

 ![DeviceConfiguration for LoRa devices](../../img/roadmap/DeviceConfigurationsLoRa.png)

 ### Handle multiple Configurations/Water Calculations per device
-One of the advantages of the DataManger-SW is that it can handle various configuration/calculations per device.
-The KOLIBRI Cloud right shows calculated values on-the-fly but ignores the fact that measurements can have different calculations in the past (eg. due to changing installation).
-It is wished to be able to add comments to chosen installation/configuration. n
+One of the advantages of the DataManager-SW is that it can handle various configuration/calculations per device.
+The KOLIBRI Cloud right shows calculated values on-the-fly but ignores the fact that measurements can have different calculations in the past (e.g. due to changing installation).
+It is wished to be able to add comments to chosen installation/configuration.
 The goal is now to handle and visualize the stored device configurations, in the chart and the export!  ![Handle multiple Configurations/Water Calculations per device](../../img/roadmap/MultipleWaterLevelsOnOneChart.png)